Australia: David Hurley is sworn in as governor-general.

 Canada: The lieutenant governor of Saskatchewan, W. Thomas Molloy, dies.
 Chief Justice Robert Richards has already been acting for him since May 7.
 On July 17 Russell Mirasty is appointed as lieutenant governor (sworn in July 18).

-European Union: The European Council nominates German defense minister Ursula von der Leyen as Commission president.
+European Union: The European Council nominates German defense minister Ursula von der Leyen as Commission president (besides Belgian prime minister Charles Michel as president of the European Council and Spanish foreign minister Josep Borrell as high representative for foreign affairs and security policy).
 She is confirmed by the European Parliament (383-327) on July 16; she is to take office November 1.

 Liechtenstein: Foreign Minister Aurelia Frick loses a no-confidence vote (21 votes for the motion in the 25-seat parliament).
 The regent, Prince Alois, then confirms her removal.
 Mauro Pedrazzini becomes acting foreign minister.